svirins/add1kt-web/README.md

 // TODO: copy algolia example from panterblog
 // TODO: change og image in public

+// TODO: remove excerpt from query, calculate at build-time

 ## Configuration

 ### Step 1.
 Create an account and a space on Contentful